Wolf3s/xbmc4xbox-python/python/Doc/library/multiprocessing.rst

     On Unix when a process finishes but has not been joined it becomes a zombie.
-    There should never be very many because each time a new process starts (or :func:`~multiprocessing.active_children` is called) all completed processes
-    which have not yet been joined will be joined.
-Also calling a finished process's :meth:`Process.is_alive <multiprocessing.Process.is_alive>` will
-    join the process.
+    There should never be very many because each time a new process starts (or :func:`active_children` is called) all completed processes which have not yet been joined will be joined.
+Also calling a finished process's :meth:`Process.is_alive` will join the process.
 Even so it is probably good practice to explicitly join all the processes that you start.

 Better to inherit than pickle/unpickle